Last updated 28th April 2023

 We also pass on any Emergency Airworthiness Directives or Operating Manual Updates that we receive with regard to your specific aircraft.

-Although we do not send out any kind of regular newsletter or similar, we use your information to try to keep you informed if we become aware of any legislation or changes which may affect you with regard to your specific aircraft.
+Although we do not send out any kind of regular newsletter or similar, we also use your information to try to keep you informed if we become aware of any legislation or changes which may affect you with regard to your specific aircraft.

 How we store information

-If your Trust Agreement with us ceases (if you sell your aircraft, for example, or move to another Trust company) we are legally obliged to keep your information for at least six years, for accounting and tax purposes.
+We are legally obliged to keep your information for at least six years, for accounting and tax purposes.
 Once this time period expires, we delete your information and securely shred any paper records.